I believe automation engineers are living in a time of great change and API testing is a must for any serious automation testing strategy.

 So API scripts are a big plus in a performance testing workflow.

-Also it's quite common to use performance testing to help with API testing.
+Also it's quite common to use performance testing to help with automated API testing.
 Here is an example of using LoadRunner to test a web service

 How to Choose an API Testing Tools